16 new UAE attractions we can't wait for

 Snow Abu Dhabi

-The UAE is set to get a ‘cool’ new attraction as a new snow play park, four times the size of Ski Dubai on Reem Island, Abu Dhabi next year.
+The UAE is set to get a ‘cool’ new attraction as a new snow play park, four times the size of Ski Dubai is opening on Reem Island, Abu Dhabi next year.
 The new destination will feature 13 rides and attractions including Snowflake Garden, Flurries’ Mountain and Crystal Carousel.
 The temperature inside promises to be a cool -2 degrees celsius, giving guests the chance to enter ice labyrinths, build snowmen and play around in the 50cm deep snow.

 Zayed National Museum